 head off and make our way without our hosts, catching the bus to Krabi to enjoy

 many further adventures.
-It was only then she revealed that her cousin’s wife
+It was only then that she revealed that her cousin’s wife

 was worried about me going to football alone.
 If only she knew.